BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

 Just as the internet allows computers to exchange information, the Bitcoin network enables participants to exchange value.
-By running the Bitcoin software, you are a node connected to the Bitcoin network.
+By running the Bitcoin software, you are running a node connected to the Bitcoin network.
 Some nodes use powerful computers that compete to [verify transactions]({{'/guide/payments/transactions/' | relative_url }}) and update the blockchain for a reward.
 These nodes are called miners.
 Others are run by businesses like exchanges or merchants.
 They are also used by individuals making payments from mobile applications.
 Since [January 3rd, 2009](https://blockstream.info/block/000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f){:target="_blank"}, every transfer of bitcoin has been permanently recorded in its shared global ledger.

 **More info**
 - Node [software]({{ '/guide/getting-started/software/#nodes' | relative_url }}) and [hardware]({{ '/guide/getting-started/hardware/#nodes' | relative_url }})